Last Updated on August 1, 2024

 You rarely find it on the list of best things to do in Salem, MA, but visiting Chestnut Street is a must, especially if you appreciate amazing architecture.
 The street is lined with beautiful historic homes and it’s one of Salem’s treasures.
 A walk down this beautiful street is also a nice break from the busy downtown area.

 One house that particularly stands out is The Phillips House, which is also the only one open to public.
-If you are in Salem on Saturday or Sunday, which are the only days when tours are offered, I encourage you to visit.
+If you are in Salem between June and October, which is when the house is open and tours are offered, I encourage you to visit.
 It’s meticulously maintained and beautifully decorated with all the original furniture.
 Visiting the house will give you a chance to get a glimpse into the life of the wealthy in Salem back in 1800s.

 Explore Salem Maritime National Historic Site